 WRONGFUL DEATH CASES REQUIRE AN EXPERIENCED AND KNOWLEDGEABLE ATTORNEY

-WHO CAN RECOVER IN A MN WRONGFUL DEATH CLAIM FOR THE DEATH OF A CHILD?
+WHO CAN RECOVER IN A MINNESOTA WRONGFUL DEATH CLAIM FOR THE DEATH OF A CHILD?

-Minnesota law allows the family members of the deceased child to bring a wrongful death claim against the negligent person and obtain compensation for their loss.
+Minnesota law allows the family members of the child who died to bring a wrongful death claim against the negligent person or business.
+This allows you to obtain compensation for your loss.
 The family members who can potentially recover in a wrongful death case where a child is killed are those that are defined as “next of kin.”
-A court will ultimately decide who are the child’s next of kin, but generally for the death of a child this would include the child’s parents, siblings, grandparents and potentially other family members.
-Our top wrongful death attorney can help you through the process of notifying family members of their potential claim and explaining their rights to them.
+A court will ultimately decide who are the child’s next of kin.
+Generally, for the death of a child, this would include the child’s parents, siblings, and grandparents.
+Our top wrongful death lawyer can help you through the process of notifying family members of their potential claim and explaining their rights to them.

-HOW IS WRONGFUL DEATH COMPENSATION DECIDED IN MN?
+HOW IS AMOUNT OF WRONGFUL DEATH COMPENSATION DECIDED IN MN?

 HOW TO PURSUE A WRONGFUL DEATH CASE IN MINNESOTA

-The statute of limitations for a wrongful death case in Minnesota is three years from the date of death, although earlier dates can apply in certain circumstances depending on how the accident happened.
-The first step is to appoint one member of the family as a trustee.
+The statute of limitations for a wrongful death case in MN is three years from the date of death.
+However, earlier dates can apply in certain circumstances depending on how the accident happened.
+The first step is to have the court appoint one member of the family as a trustee.
 The trustee is then the named person in the lawsuit to represent the entire family.
 The trustee is generally not paid for this service and does not necessarily get extra compensation out of the settlement.
-Our MN wrongful death lawyers have the experience to guide your family through this process.
+Our MN wrongful death lawyers will guide your family through this process.